Inconvenient Indian

 Inconvenient Indian is a 2020 Canadian documentary film, directed by Michelle Latimer.
 It is an adaptation of Thomas King's non-fiction book The Inconvenient Indian, focusing on narratives of indigenous peoples of Canada.
 King stars as the documentary's narrator, with Gail Maurice and other indigenous artists appearing.

 It premiered at the 2020 Toronto International Film Festival, where it won multiple accolades.
-The film uses a non-linear narrative style to reflect its indigenous roots and deliver its story visually.
-It explores topics of indigenous people's history and present.
-The film was widely praised, particularly for Latimer's direction and its authentic indigenous style and voice, and won various documentary awards at Canadian festivals.
+The film uses a non-linear narrative style.
+The film was widely praised, particularly for Latimer's direction and perceived indigenous style and voice.
+Inconvenient Indian won various documentary awards at Canadian festivals.

-In December 2020, following the emergence of questions around Latimer's indigenous identity, the film was withdrawn from distribution.
+In December 2020, following the emergence of questions around Latimer's claimed indigenous identity, the film was withdrawn from distribution.
+Further, in 2025, King was determined not to have any Indigenous ancestry.

 Content

 Author and activist Thomas King appears as himself in the film.

 Inconvenient Indian blends scenes in which author and indigenous rights activist Thomas King, filmed in a taxi cab being driven by actress Gail Maurice in character as an indigenous trickster, narrates portions of his own book with video clips of historical representation of indigenous peoples as well as segments profiling modern figures, such as Kent Monkman, Christi Belcourt, A Tribe Called Red, Alethea Arnaquq-Baril and Nyla Innuksuk, who are reshaping the narrative with their contemporary work in art, music, literature and film.
 It does not follow a traditional documentary format, using evocative imagery instead of talking heads; King is never seen to speak, appearing on screen independent to his narration.

 The film also uses dramatic juxtaposition to deliver its message, including scenes with King's narration overlaying an image of him eating popcorn while watching old film Westerns and following a scene of Dakota Access Pipeline protests with one of a man distributing seal meat to indigenous Canadian families, having previously clubbed it to ensure it was shot dead.
 Director Michelle Latimer said she did this to highlight the cruelty towards human protestors, as well as suggesting that mainstream society is more angered at cruelty towards animals (rather than people) because hunting allows indigenous peoples to be self-reliant and live their history outside of society in the present.

 Maurice and Monkman appear as trickster figures in the film, both in a way Latimer described as gender bending and two-spirit; she incorporated Maurice's Coyote character and Monkman's alter ego Miss Chief Eagle Testickle to reflect on "the colonization of sexuality in Western culture", saying that "it was only with the onset of Christianity that we started to have judgment based on sexuality."